WhereSoftwareGoesToDie/rest-postgresql-generic/docs/proposal.md

 There are multiple rest server libraries in Haskell.
 The ones that seemed to fit best were *servant* and *rest*.
 Both *servant* and *rest* offer all the standard operations.
-Both can also be parametarized by the return/request type.
+Both can also be parametarised by the return/request type.

 An important difference are the supported web frameworks.
 Both *servant* and *rest* are designed to be agnostic in this